convert-cart/woocommerce-plugin/README.md

 - Token generation for synchronizing product/order/customer/category data to Convert Cart servers for recommendations.
 - Adding webhooks through the official REST API and plugin code.

-## Installation
+## Installation Instructions

+### For Production Domains
+If your domain is rocking the production URL (`app.convertcart.com`):
+1. Download the latest release from the [Tags](https://github.com/convert-cart/woocommerce-plugin/tags) page on GitHub.

+### For Beta Domains
-- *For Production Domains*: If your domain is set up with the production URL (app.convertcart.com), download the latest tag from the [tags](https://github.com/convert-cart/woocommerce-plugin/tags) page of the repository on GitHub.
+If your domain is set up with the beta URL (`app-beta.convertcart.com`):
-- *For Beta Domains*: If your domain is set up with the beta URL (app-beta.convertcart.com), download the latest tag that has the suffix `-beta` from the tags page of the repository on GitHub.
+1. Download the latest tag that includes the `-beta` suffix from the [Tags](https://github.com/convert-cart/woocommerce-plugin/tags) page.

+### Installation Process
+1. **If the client is installing**:
+   - Hand over the downloaded plugin file and let them work their magic 🎩.

+2. **If you’ve got the admin credentials**:
+   - Install the plugin directly through the WordPress Plugin Manager, usually located at `https://www.example.com/wp-admin/plugins.php`.
-- Upload the plugin files to the `/wp-content/plugins/` directory, or install it directly from the WordPress Plugin Manager.
+   - Alternatively, you can also upload the unzipped plugin files to the `/wp-content/plugins/` directory using FTP.

-- Activate the plugin through the 'Plugins' menu in WordPress.
+3. Once that's done, head to the 'Plugins' menu in WordPress and activate the plugin.

 ## Configure Domain Id